Black with dried blood: Nick Tosches' Country book

 *Tosches has a few fascinating pages on how small independent US record companies were a key part of the history of country music (and blues and rock-and-roll).
 Tracing the "indies" back to 1922 and the Los Angeles-based "all-colored" label, Sunshine, Tosches points out that independent labels would sometimes take a punt on stuff the majors wouldn't touch (it was "an avant-garde of economic necessity").
 Hank Williams' first records were issued by a tiny New York company called Sterling, while even the Beatles' first US records came out on a small label (Vee Jay).

 I could go on, bullet point after bullet point.
 Yodelling.
 You want to know how yodelling fits into the history of country music?
 Fine, read pages 110-114 of Country (the Secker & Warburg 1991 edition).
 Or whether real cowboys made country records?
 Pages 114-117 will have you covered (incidentally, Tosches calls the 1930s Hollywood version of the yodelling cowboy "one of the mightiest pop hallucinations of all time").
 So yes, as you'll have gathered, Tosches' book is positively packed out with stuff like this.
 Potted histories of entire musical genres are woven into a wider story about country music, while fascinating sub-stories keep appearing along the way.
 You get the sense that Tosches was having to work hard to rein some of this in - how tempting it must have been to tell us more about Hawaiian music's influence on country, or how the pieties of the church skewed (at least some) country music toward the plodding religiosity of Johnny Cash ("Johnny Cash and his God are a particularly tedious act", says Tosches).
 Unsurprisingly given he would write his Jerry Lee Lewis book after Country, Tosches does linger a little longer on the R&R wildman himself (wildness is very much what Tosches relates to).
-The personification of "redneck rock 'n' roll", "homo agrestis americanus ultimus", one of JLL's qualities was that he "balanced things out" when it came to Elvis Presley, allowing Presley to seem wholesome and clean-cut by comparison.
+The personification of "redneck rock-and-roll", "homo agrestis americanus ultimus", one of JLL's qualities was that he "balanced things out" when it came to Elvis Presley, allowing Presley to seem wholesome and clean-cut by comparison.
 And speaking of bad boys, Tosches speculates that Sun's Sam Phillips may have signed Lewis because Lewis's piano playing reminded him of Ike Turner's, who'd played on the Phillips-produced Jackie Brenston sessions in 1951, including the legendary Rocket 88.
-Phillips snapped up Lewis as he was "in the market for a new punk prodigy", says Tosches.
-And in the end, I reckon it's this - Tosches' ability to understand wildmen like Lewis and sharkish operators like Phillips - that makes his book on the seemingly staid world of country & western music the suprisingly wild ride it is (less a gentle trot into the sun-bathed distance, more the bareback bronc madness of an out-of-control rodeo).
+Phillips snapped up Lewis, says Tosches, because he was "in the market for a new punk prodigy".
+And in the end, I reckon it's this - Tosches' ability to understand wildmen like Lewis and sharkish operators like Colonel Parker and Sam Phillips - that makes his book on the seemingly staid world of country & western music the suprisingly wild ride it is (less a gentle trot into the sun-bathed distance, more the bareback bronc madness of an out-of-control rodeo).
 Jerry Lee and Elvis were both steeped in country music but their early music fused this with the frantic energy of rockabilly, a fiery new music, says Tosches, with a spirit "that bordered on mania".
-Rockabilly - hillbilly rock-and-roll - is, I guess, about as far removed from the tiresome stuff warbled out by "classic" 1970s country musicians such as John Denver, Glenn Campbell, Dolly Parten, Billie Jo Spears, Kris Kristofferson, Charley Pride and Merle Haggard (etc ad nauseam), the C&W musicians who dominated daytime radio back when I was growing up.
+Rockabilly - hillbilly rock-and-roll - is, I guess, about as far removed from the tiresome stuff warbled out by "classic" 1970s country musicians - the John Denvers, Glenn Campbells, Dolly Partons, Waylon Jennings, Billie Jo Spears, Kris Kristoffersons, Charley Prides and Merle Haggards (etc ad nauseam), all the C&W musicians who dominated daytime radio back when I was growing up.
 This was (and is) horribly dull music.
 To my mind, it was so dull that no-one below the age of about 40 could possibly have liked it (I hated it).
-I'm sure Radio 2 still plays this stuff to this day but, as Tosches' excellent book shows, it's the richer, wilder, weirder side of country that deserves to be listened to.
+I'm sure Radio 2 still plays this stuff to this day but, as Tosches' excellent book shows, it's the richer, wilder, weirder side of country that surely deserves to be aired and listened to.
 Or at least the forgotten music of pioneer country artists from the 1920s, 30s and 40s.
-Tosches ends his book with a grim two-page story of a "country star" shot in the face who, when found dead the next morning by the cleaning woman, has "a paper sack over his head, stuck fast and black with dried blood".
+In the preface to the 1984 reissue of his book, Tosches reckons he bemused his original editors by almost completely ignoring the contemporary country stars who were part of the mid-70s country boom as he was writing the book.
+Wanting to "explore the darker areas of country music's history, not its current popularity", Tosches went his own way.
+On sex and sexuality, for instance, the "valley of the shadow of Dolly Parton's cleavage was bypassed", while murky goings-on from the late-1800s were discussed instead (eg the origins of that classic tale of sex and muderous revenge, Frankie And Johnny).
+So it's more or less typical that Tosches ends his book with a grim and apparently obscure two-page story of a "country star" shot in the face who, when found dead the next morning by the cleaning woman, has "a paper sack over his head, stuck fast and black with dried blood".
 This mysterious mini-chapter, called "Northeast Mississippi, 1953" (the year of Hank Williams' death at the age of 29), is possibly an allusion to a known incident, but I couldn't discern what that might be.
-Instead, I'm minded to think it's a macabre symbolic finale that Tosches chooses to tack onto his serious-minded, non-romantic history of country music, a music awash not just with schmaltz and fake emotion, but with criminality, cruelty, outlaws and sudden death.
-Badlands not the Dukes Of Hazzard.
-Yep, Country concludes with a squalid murder and dried black blood rather than the rhinestone suits and fake smiles of 70s C&W. Ride 'em, cowboy.
+Instead, I'm minded to think it's a macabre symbolic finale that Tosches chooses to tack onto his serious-minded, thoroughly un-romantic history of country music, a music awash not just with schmaltz and fake emotion, but with criminality, cruelty, outlaws and sudden death.
+Think Badlands, not the Dukes Of Hazzard.
+Yep, Country concludes with a squalid murder and dried black blood rather than the rhinestone suits and gleaming smiles of 70s C&W. Ride 'em, cowboy.

 PS: a mysterious note

-It wasn't until I finally got around to actually reading Tosches' book that I realised my secondhand copy of the book contained this handwritten note.
+It wasn't until I finally got around to actually reading Tosches' book that I realised my secondhand copy contained this handwritten note.
 Hmm, what's it all about?
-It's apparently some beach bum musician's account of playing a gig ("a bit sparce" [sic]), being ogled (so he says) by a "beautiful girl", and having a rest day "getting stoned", not seeing a whale and generally being very laid back.
+It's apparently some beach bum musician's account of playing a gig ("a bit sparce" [sic]), being ogled (so he says) at his show by a "beautiful girl", and then having a Sunday rest day "getting stoned", not seeing a whale and generally being very laidback.
 All in all a sort of ideal 1990s slacker vibe.
 Perhaps the guy was ploughing through Tosches' book as he honed his Neil Young or Gram Parsons tribute act?
-Or maybe he was doing a more Bonnie Prince Billy or Sam Amidon-type murder ballads country thing?
+Or maybe he was doing a more Frank Fairfield or Sam Amidon-type murder ballads thing?
 Who knows?
-With a music as potentially powerful as country music, the possibilities are endless ...
+With a music as potentially powerful as country, the possibilities are endless ...

 Comments